dudung/butiran/content/posts/25/f/45-abm-aor-2-mix-design.md

 8. Visualization parameters, including color mapping for each component, output resolution, and the rendering frame interval.
 9. A random seed for reproducibility (optional, but useful for consistent experimental results and debugging).

-Above input specification and design is result from a discussion [^gpt-4o_2025b].
+Above input specification and design is result of a discussion that refines initial idea [^gpt-4o_2025b].

 ## notes
 + Purpose of this note to design input elements and format for abm simulation of binary mixture in observing angle or repose (aor) as previously observed [^widartiningsih_2022].
 + In order to assure that a JS file is loaded a script marker is added as suggested in a discussion [^gpt-4o_2025a], which is the first time to know about IIFE (Immediately Invoked Function Expression) [^shrivastava_2024].
-+ This script marker is also implemented to previous JS [^viridi_2025a], since it is used here.
++ This script marker is also implemented to previous JS [^viridi_2025a], since it is used here, and also other JS [^viridi_2025b].
 + This note is part of two other notes, which are [25d66](/butiran/25d66/) and [25f43](/butiran/25f43/).